Needs-Based or Diagnostic assessment for Literacy Difficulties?

 “Does my child have dyslexia?”

-“In what ways is my child struggling with literacy development, and what are the priority skills they need to learn to progress in literacy?”
+“In what ways is my child struggling with literacy development and why, and what are the priority skills they need to develop?”

-When assessment focuses on strengths, understanding and the development of literacy skills and specific supports —it can become a positive and powerful tool for active learning and self-advocacy.
+When literacy/dyslexia assessment also focuses on developing understanding of thinking strengths it can then become a positive and powerful tool for activating learning and self-advocacy.

 Previous